1. Scope

 13.3.
 Neither the Purchaser nor the user of the admission ticket in question shall have any claim to the implementation of corresponding hygiene and safety measures.

 13.4.
-The safety and, if necessary, hygiene concept of the Bayreuther Festspiele is intended to reduce the risk of contagion of visitors and third parties with contagious diseases to an acceptable level.
-However, the risk of infection and, as a result, illness associated with any visit to a Performance or concert cannot be excluded.
+The safety and, if necessary, hygiene concept of the Bayreuth Festival is intended to reduce the risk of contagion of visitors and third parties with contagious diseases to an acceptable level.
+However, the risk of infection and, as a result, illness associated with any visit to a performance or concert cannot be excluded.
 Therefore, BF’s liability for injury to the life, limb or health of a concert visitor resulting from the implementation of the safety and, if necessary, hygiene concept in connection with the event is excluded; this does not apply to damage caused by intentional or negligent action or omissions.

 14. Ban on taking visual and audio recordings